data-to-insight/dfe-csc-api-data-flows/docs/admin-cli_interface.md

 ## Prerequisites

-- Windows host (for EXE) or Python 3.10+ (recommended 3.11) for source usage.
+- Windows host (for EXE) or Python 3.10+ (recommended 3.11) for source usage
-- **ODBC Driver 18 for SQL Server** installed.
+- **ODBC Driver 18 for SQL Server** installed
-- Network reachability to your SQL Server and the CSC API.
+- Network reachability to your SQL Server and the CSC API
-- A configured `.env` (see `.env.example`) or equivalent environment variables.
+- A configured `.env` (see `.env.example`) or equivalent environment variables

 ### Required environment variables (minimum)
 | Key | Purpose |